Civil Engineering

 FE and PE exams

-Many civil engineers pursue licensure through the FE and PE exam pathway, along with qualifying education and experience.
+Many civil engineers pursue licensure through the FE and PE exam pathway, along with qualifying education and professional experience.
+The FE exam is commonly taken near graduation, while the PE exam is typically taken after gaining engineering experience.

 Responsible practice

-PE licensure is especially important when engineers seal plans, lead public-facing design work, or assume legal engineering responsibility.
+PE licensure is especially important when engineers seal plans, lead public-facing design work, or assume legal responsibility for engineering decisions.

-Civil engineering is both a technical discipline and a major profession tied to public infrastructure, private development, and long-term investment in the built environment.
+Civil engineering is both a technical discipline and a major profession tied to public infrastructure, private development, transportation networks, water systems, and long-term investment in the built environment.

 Common work settings

-Consulting firms, contractors, public agencies, utilities, transportation departments, site developers, and infrastructure owners.
+Civil engineers work for consulting firms, contractors, public agencies, utilities, transportation departments, site developers, infrastructure owners, research organizations, and construction management teams.

 Common project types

-Buildings, bridges, subdivisions, drainage systems, transit corridors, water systems, foundations, and rehabilitation projects.
+Typical projects include buildings, bridges, subdivisions, drainage systems, transit corridors, water systems, foundations, retaining walls, roadway improvements, site development, and rehabilitation projects.

 Career direction

-Many civil engineers specialize by branch, then deepen into analysis, design, field engineering, project management, or technical leadership.
+Many civil engineers specialize by branch, then deepen into analysis, design, field engineering, project management, asset management, inspection, or technical leadership.

 Study tools and resources